rohit777agrawal/Java/README.md

 # Java

+# ClassAverage.java
+    This basic program finds the class average score.
 # fruitStand.java
     This program ask for which fruit do you want to buy and how much.
 It tells you the total cost.
     Helped me to practice do-while loop.